UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Method

 where $\theta_{elev,t}$ is the solar elevation angle at timestep t, $\varphi_{azimuth,t}$ is the solar azimuth angle, and $\varphi_{shadow,t}$ is the principal direction of the shadow projection.

-\subparagraph{Vegetation Evapotranspiration.} This edge type is designed to represent the local cooling effect of vegetation.
-A directed edge of type 'Vegetation Evapotranspiration' is established from a tree node $v_i$ to any other node $v_j$ if their Euclidean distance $d(v_i,v_j)$ does not exceed a dynamic radius of influence, $R_{activity,t}$.
+\subparagraph{Vegetation Evapotranspiration.} This edge type models localized bio-physical interactions, serving as a solar-dependent spatial filter.
+Specifically, a directed edge is established from a tree node $v_i$ to any other node $v_j$ if their Euclidean distance $d(v_i,v_j)$ does not exceed a dynamic radius of influence, $R_{activity,t}$.
 This radius is calculated based on the global horizontal radiation $I_t$(Wh/m$^2$) for the current hour, where $R_{base}$ is a presettable base radius:

-\subparagraph{Convective Diffusion.} To simulate the anisotropic effects of wind-driven convection, an edge of type 'Convective Diffusion' is created from node $v_i$ to $v_j$.
+\subparagraph{Convective Diffusion.} To encode fluid dynamic anisotropy, this edge redefines topological proximity using a wind-modulated 'effective distance' metric (Eq.~\ref{eq:7}), approximating the advection process on a discrete graph.
 The condition for creating this edge is that their 'effective distance'$d_{eff}(v_i,v_j)$, must be less than or equal to a base local radius, $R_{local}$.
 This effective distance is adjusted by a modulation factor, $\alpha_{wind,t}$, which accounts for the wind speed $v_{wind,t}$ and wind direction alignment $\Delta\theta_{wind}$:

 where $\lambda_{wind}$ is the wind effect intensity coefficient, determining the extent to which wind speed and direction stretch or compress the 'effective connection distance'.$v_{max}$ represents the maximum wind speed observed in the study scenario, ensuring the numerical stability of the model.
+These threshold parameters serve as preset physical upper bounds derived from established urban physics literature, ensuring the graph topology remains within a valid physical domain while allowing the network to learn specific interaction strengths.
 Detailed parameter configurations for constructing all edge types are provided in Appendix~\ref{Appendix C}.

+\textbf{Static Semantic Topology}.
+To complement the dynamic physical edges and provide structural redundancy against heuristic imperfections, we introduce two static edge types that capture non-local dependencies and local continuity: \subparagraph{Semantic Similarity Edges.} To capture non-local functional interactions, we construct directed edges from each node to its $k$ nearest neighbors in the normalized static feature space.
+This mechanism allows the GNN to aggregate information from spatially distant but physically similar entities (e.g., similar materials), serving as a backup information pathway. \subparagraph{Internal Contiguity Edges.} To model intra-object energy transfer (thermal inertia) within large continuous bodies, 'internal nodes' establish connections with their eight immediate neighbors (Moore neighborhood).
+This ensures local physical consistency within building clusters or vegetation patches.